 on Wednesdays 4:30-5:45 throughout

 the academic year.
-Talks are given before a live audience in Room 104
+The Colloquium convenes with a live audience in Room 104

 of the Shriram Center for Bioengineering and Chemical Engineering on the